writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 **Response:**
 HTML content

-## Starting an Interview
+## Step 3: Start an Interview
-You can create a persistent or ephemeral interview.
-The difference between the two is....
+Initiate an interview session by selecting a document template and creating either a persistent or ephemeral interview.
+This session will guide users through a series of questions, collecting the necessary information to complete the document.

 ### Create Persistent Interview
 Initiate a persistent interview session with a selected template.